Sojiro/ashokma/source/_posts/Run-Postgres-as-Docker-container-2019-03-17.md

  - `-p`
   Bind port 5432 on `localhost` to port 5432 within the container.
  - `-v`
-  Mount $HOME/docker/volumes/postgres on the host machine to the container side volume path /var/lib/postgresql/data created inside the container.
+  Mount `$HOME/docker/volumes/postgres` on the host machine to the container side volume path `/var/lib/postgresql/data` created inside the container.
 This ensures that postgres data persists even after the container is removed.
- - `ashkeys_db`
+ - `postgres`
-  Last one is the database we want to create along with the docker run command.
+  Last one is the image from which we want to create the docker container.

 ## Connecting to our newly created postgres database

 Since our localhost port 5432 is bound to postgres container port, we can directly run our CRUD operations to `localhost:5432`.
 Lets connect to the database.

 ```
-    $ psql -h localhost -U postgres -d ashkeys_db
+    $ psql -h localhost -U postgres -d postgres
 ```

 > You might have to install the `psql` as global dependencies using [`npm`](/2019/02/18/install-nodejs-and-npm-pop-os/).